mosn/htnn/site/content/en/docs/reference/registries/nacos.md

 Nacos 1.x does not provide an API to subscribe to the current service list, so polling is the only way to retrieve the service list.
 Configuring a smaller value can allow for quicker detection of service deletions, but will place more pressure on Nacos.

-Note: Due to heartbeat intervals, network latencies, and other factors, changes to services may take several seconds to result in updates to `ServiceEntry`.
-Especially due to https://github.com/nacos-group/nacos-sdk-go/issues/139, the removal of the last instance in a service will not lead to changes in `ServiceEntry` until the service is deleted and HTNN discovers this deletion event through polling.
+Note: Due to heartbeat intervals, network latencies, and other factors, it may take several seconds for changes in services to affect the `ServiceEntry`.
+In particular, because of https://github.com/nacos-group/nacos-sdk-go/issues/139, the removal of the last instance in a service will not lead to a change in `ServiceEntry`.
+Additionally, to prevent `ServiceEntry` from being mistakenly deleted due to polling failures or temporary unavailability of Nacos, the generated `ServiceEntry` will only be cleared when there are changes to the registry configuration.

 ## Usage